 In many situations a worker has a legal right in any event to be accompanied by a fellow worker, trade union official, or workplace trade union representative.
 See:

-- pages 23 and 47 of Discipline and grievances at work: the ACAS guide (link to acas.org.uk);
+- pages 23 and 47 of Disciplinary and grievance procedures (acas.org.uk);

-- Do workers have the right to be accompanied at a grievance hearing? (link to xperthr);
+- Do workers have the right to be accompanied at a grievance hearing? (xperthr).

 There are also very limited circumstances in which a worker has a legal right to be represented by a lawyer in an employment disciplinary hearing – under European Human Rights Convention Article 6.
 See eg.